 Oxford Street is Europe’s most popular shopping street attracts over 200 million visitors every year and is home to some of the world’s best-loved brands, including department stores and multiple flagship outposts.
+Shops to look out for include Zara, Uniqlo, Gap and the children’s favourite, The Disney Store.

 Formerly a residential area, with a dubious character thanks to raucous public houses, theatres and a gallows for public executions at the Marble Arch end, it was redeveloped towards the end of the 19th century to be more appealing to retail businesses.
 It wasn’t long before some now-famous names opened their doors on the street.
 John Lewis set up shop in 1864, and Selfridges in 1909, followed by Debenhams in 1919, and House of Fraser in 1935.